Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

 Studies of diffraction on nuclei present, as in the case of the EIC, the challenge of forward instrumentation required to distinguish coherent from incoherent diffraction.
 If such separation can be achieved, diffractive nuclear PDFs will be measured in a large kinematic domain, comparable to that in $ep$ collisions~\cite{Armesto:2019gxy,LHeC:2020van}.
 Also nuclear GPDs and TMDs will be studied in the nuclear case, using the same observables employed in $ep$.
 Finally, the eventual discovery and verification of the current explanation of the non-linear saturation regime of QCD as a density effect requires both decreasing $x$ and increasing A, making $e$A collisions essential.

-As a final remark on $e$A collisions, a precise knowledge of the nuclear partonic structure in the collinear regime and beyond -- in a kinematic region matching that of the corresponding hadronic colliders, and of the QCD dynamics at small $x$ or high energies, is central for heavy ion collisions at the LHC or FCC-hh.
+As a final remark on $e$A collisions, precise knowledge of the nuclear partonic structure in the collinear regime and beyond -- in a kinematic region matching that of the corresponding hadronic colliders, and of the QCD dynamics at small $x$ or high energies, is central for heavy-ion collisions at the LHC or FCC-hh.
 The characterization of the hot dense medium produced in ion-ion collisions, the Quark-Gluon Plasma (QGP), suffers from large uncertainties derived from the present lack of knowledge on these aspects~\cite{LHeC:2020van}.
-And many observables taken as signatures of QGP formation are found in smaller collisions systems, proton-proton and proton-nucleus, the most prominent of them being the ridge.
-Measurements at the LHeC and the FCC-eh can offer key information to solve these issues. \\
+In studies of the nuclear medium, many observables taken as signatures of QGP formation --- the most prominent of them being the ridge --- are found in smaller colliding systems, both proton-proton and proton-nucleus ones.
+Measurements at the LHeC and the FCC-eh can clarify these issues.

 Undoubtedly, HERA had an outstanding impact on our present knowledge of the proton structure.
 The LHeC, with its 1000~times larger luminosity (and higher center-of-mass energy and kinematic reach), will equally advance the field and will provide the relevant experimental input data for precision PDF physics in the 2030s.
-Furthermore, such independent PDFs are of crucial importance to achieve the physics goal of the HL-LHC programme.
+Furthermore, such independent PDFs are of crucial importance to achieve the physics goal of the HL-LHC program.